fbarresi/PyNmcli/README.rst

 Contribute
 ========

-Whould you like to contribute this project?
+Whould you like to contribute to this project?
 YES, PLEASE!

 Just fork this repository and submit your pull request.